The Xometry app works best with JavaScript enabled!

 • Reusability: polystyrene products are typically used in huge amounts and are disposed of after one use since they cannot tolerate temperatures beyond 100°C. Unlike polystyrene, polypropylene items may be reused many times.

-What Is the Difference Between Polypropylene and Polyester?
+The Difference Between Polypropylene and Polyester

 The difference between polyester and polypropylene is that polyester can absorb some water whereas polypropylene cannot.
 Both polypropylene and polyester are polymer materials but are utilized in different scenarios depending on the chemical and physical properties that the final product should have.
 Let us now take a look at a brief outline of these two materials' key characteristics which separate them from one another: